 One of the areas of interest in New Zealand is the concept of the digital divide and across what dimension it may be reinforced or mitigated by the internet.
-Historically, this survey has looked at this from the type of internet connection available to people but with more than 90 percent now having some form of broadband access this is less of an issue.
+Historically this survey has looked at this from the type of internet connection available to people but with more than 90 per cent now having some form of broadband access this is less of an issue.
 In this survey we focussed more on the impediments to internet usage and what would encourage people to use it more and also how the internet affected the lives of those living with disabilities.

-Using the Washington Group short set of questions to identify those living with disability, the following numbers of respondents identified as having 'a lot of difficulty' (severe, including blind or deaf) with each of the senses.
+Using the Washington Group short set of questions to identify those living with disability, our respondents had the following numbers who found lot of difficulty (including blind or deaf) with each of the senses.